arrow-kt/Category-Theory-for-Programmers.kt/README.md

 ## Contributing
 Contributions (PR, review, issues) are welcome!
 If you are interested, please indicate that you are working on in the respective issues.
 [You can find the issues for each chapter here here.](https://github.com/arrow-kt/Category-Theory-for-Programmers.kt/issues).
+Feel free to claim an issue you want to work on by adding a comment.
+Someone will then move it to `In progress` in the [project board](https://github.com/arrow-kt/Category-Theory-for-Programmers.kt/projects/1)

 We discuss Arrow and development of FP in general in Kotlin in the [Kotlin Community Slack](https://slack.kotlinlang.org) in the [arrow](https://kotlinlang.slack.com/messages/C5UPMM0A0) and [arrow-contributors](https://kotlinlang.slack.com/messages/C8UK6RTHU) channels.